 The market has spoken about the 747-8, and it has spoken softly.
 The airplane has been getting good reviews from Lufthansa, the only airline flying the passenger version at present.
 Indeed Lufthansa has said they find the 747-8I and A380 offer similar economic numbers.
 Yet the airline slowed 747-8I deliveries even as it ordered a third tranche of A380s.

-Lufthansa therefore has extraordinary impact on the VLA market.… Continue reading
+Lufthansa therefore has extraordinary impact on the VLA market.
+The CEO’s latest words are… Continue reading

 Airbus announced it has delivered its 100th A380.
 This is a big milestone in any program and, given the way new airplane programs go these days, a milestone calling for a celebratory moment.
 The A380 program seems to have settled into a rhythm with steady progress.
 Airbus’ VLA program got off to a rocky start and settled down just as the first in a series of industry hiccups came along; oil price spikes, terror and financial meltdown.
 Not a great time to be selling over $300m items.
 Airbus also had to deal with a few A380 news items that caught attention; QF32 and the follow on wing structural part that needed replacing.

 Yet the program has kept plowing ahead.
 There have been repeat orders from numerous customers.
 Big names like Emirates, Singapore and now Lufthansa.
-This is clearly an endorsement of the… Continue reading
+This is clearly an endorsement of the program.
+Passengers who have flown the airplane seem… Continue reading